GST, Taxes & Levies

 • Your employees will need to complete an IRD tax code declaration when they start work.

-• ACC Levies are required to be paid on wages or salary paid to your employees as a percentage of earnings.
-Learn more about this here: Understanding levies if you work or own a business (acc.co.nz)
+• ACC levies are required to be paid on wages or salary paid to your employees as a percentage of earnings.
+Learn more about ACC levies: Understanding levies if you work or own a business (acc.co.nz).

 • You are required to file employer returns, which provide information to the IRD about the income paid and deductions made for each employee.
 These are filed electronically and must be submitted on or before their due date.
-Learn more about this here: Deductions from salary and wages (ird.govt.nz)
+Learn more about employer returns: Deductions from salary and wages (ird.govt.nz).

-• You may be required to make Kiwisaver employer contributions alongside the employee’s contributions.
-Learn more about your Kiwisaver obligations here: KiwiSaver (business.govt.nz)
+• You may be required to make KiwiSaver employer contributions alongside the employee’s contributions.
+Learn more about your KiwiSaver obligations: KiwiSaver (business.govt.nz).

-• You are required to keep records of all payroll transactions for at least 7 years.
+• You are required to keep records of all payroll transactions for at least seven years.

 Contractors

-• Are your contractors correctly classified as either employees or independent contractors for tax and employment purposes?
-Learn more about this here: Contractor versus employee » Employment New Zealand
+• Are contractors correctly classified as either employees or independent contractors for tax and employment purposes?
+Learn the difference between these two types of workers: Employee or contractor? (employment.govt.nz).

 • Depending on the scale of your event, you may be required to obtain permits from the local council and/or pay fees or levies based on the activities undertaken.